mdp/privacy_policy/eric_schmidt_privacy_policy.md

 ## Reorganization or Spin-Offs

-We may transfer some or all of your personal and/or non personal browsing information to a third party as a result of a reorganization, spin-off or similar transaction.
+We may transfer some or all of your personal and/or non-personal browsing information to a third party as a result of a reorganization, spin-off or similar transaction.
 Upon such transfer, the acquirer’s privacy policy will apply.

 ## Children

-The Organization's websites, applications and products may not be used by anyone under the age of 13 for any reason.
+The Organization's websites, applications, and products may not be used by anyone under the age of 13 for any reason.

 ## Special Note to International Users